This post may contain affiliate links. Please read my disclosure policy.

 - pinch of flakey sea salt

 - 1 lemon, zested with a vegetable peeler into strips (no white pith!)

 - 1 cup heavy cream

-- Add the milk to a heavy bottom, medium saucepan.
-Add ½ cup of the sugar, salt, vanilla bean and seeds, honey and lemon peel to the milk.
+- Pour the whole milk into a heavy bottom, medium saucepan.
+Add ½ cup sugar, salt, vanilla bean and seeds, honey and lemon peels to the milk.
 Warm over medium heat until the mixture almost comes to a boil.
 Cover and remove from the heat.
 Steep for 30 minutes.